spluttflob/Ocean_Level_Radar/README.md

 Some more fully Python developed programs to analyze data from the C++ firmware are in the `ESP32_to_Python_GUI` directory.

-It is our intention to merge the capabilities of these two CPython programs to create especially convenient and flexible data analysis and plotting applications.
+It is our intention to merge the capabilities of the CPython programs from the `CPython` and `ESP32_to_Python_GUI` directories to create especially convenient and flexible data analysis and plotting applications.

 ## References